belle2/basf2/online_book/computing/gbasf2.rst

 The Dataset Searcher is a web application to find datasets on the grid.
-Go to the `DIRAC webportal <https://dirac.cc.kek.jp:8443/DIRAC/>`_ and then open Menu (the icon at the left-bottom) -> BelleDIRACApps -> Dataset Searcher.
+Go to the `DIRAC webportal <https://dirac.cc.kek.jp:8443/DIRAC/>`_ and then open Menu (the icon at the left-bottom) -> BelleDIRAC Apps -> Dataset Searcher.

 You have the option of searching between data or MC, samples with beam background (BGx1) or without (BGx0), and several other fields to refine your search.
 Play with all the